From AI demo to product: where the real work is

 A short list of the things that have to be built before an AI feature stops being a demo:

-- Evaluation.
-You need a way to measure if the AI is getting better or worse with each change.
-Without this, every prompt tweak is a guess and every regression is invisible until a user complains.
+- Evaluation - you need a way to measure whether the AI is getting better or worse with each change.
+Without an eval harness, every prompt tweak is a guess and every regression is invisible until a user complains.

-- Cost control.
-AI calls cost money per request.
+- Cost control - AI calls cost money per request.
 A feature that costs five cents per user is fine.
 A feature that costs five dollars per user is a business problem.
 Most teams discover the difference too late.
+Routing across providers is a common fix once they do, and 20 to 30% savings is the usual band.

-- Production guardrails.
-Rate limits, prompt injection defense, output validation, logging that survives a postmortem.
+- Production guardrails - rate limits, prompt injection defense, output validation, logging that survives a postmortem.
 These exist on every production system.
-Skipping them on AI features is how compliance teams find out about your AI features.
+Skipping them on AI features is how compliance teams find out you shipped one.

 Each of these is non-trivial.
 Each one can soak up weeks of engineering time.
 None of them are visible in a demo.